Mazda6 saloon - Engines, drive & performance

 We’re disappointed to report that we didn’t really feel a huge amount of difference when we put the system to the test, but it certainly hasn’t had any ill effects – the Mazda6 is still a long-legged cruiser and has the measure of most rivals when it comes to delivering a rewarding driving experience.

-The six-speed automatic gearbox costs around £1,300 more than the manual and is available for the petrols and top diesel.
+The six-speed automatic gearbox costs £1,600 more than the manual and is available for the cheapest petrol, while the 2.5-litre engine comes with an auto as standard.
 As well as shifting smoothly on its own, it lets you change gears manually using paddles on the steering column.
 The one downside is it makes the car slightly less fuel-efficient than it is with the standard manual gearbox.

 Mazda6 diesel engines

-The Mazda6 diesel engines are a highlight of the range, with the 2.2-litre producing enough power to make overtaking almost effortless.
-In standard 148bhp form, it goes from 0-62mph in 10 seconds, while the 181bhp version offered in Sport Nav+ and GT Sport Nav+ trims is even quicker, taking just 8.5 seconds.
+The Mazda6 diesel engines were a highlight of the range when they were offered, with the 2.2-litre producing enough power to make overtaking almost effortless.
+In standard 148bhp form, it goes from 0-62mph in 10 seconds, while the 181bhp version offered in sportier trims is even quicker, taking just 8.5 seconds.
+Unlike some rivals, the diesel engines employ active DPF regeneration, which reduces fuel economy and power while the cycle is taking place.

 The 2.0-litre petrol engine is a little less impressive.
 Because it doesn't have a turbocharger to give you more power in the mid-range, you need to hold onto gears for longer and it takes a while to get going.
-The 143bhp version feels a bit underpowered compared to the diesel, but still manages a sub-10-second 0-62mph time, while being agreeably smooth and quiet.
+The 143bhp version feels a bit underpowered, but still manages a sub-10-second 0-62mph time, while being agreeably smooth and quiet.
+Choosing the 163bhp engine reduces this by half a second.
+It’s worth noting that the automatic on the 143bhp engine increases the 0-62mph time to nearly 11 seconds, which is likely to feel sluggish.

 At the top of the range, the 2.5-litre, 191bhp engine reduces that 0-62mph time to 8.1 seconds with an automatic gearbox.
 It doesn't rev quite as sweetly as the 2.0-litre, though, and doesn't feel a lot more urgent as a result.